-Place all ingredients – except the cornstarch-water mixture – in a sauce pan or pot.
+Place all ingredients in a sauce pan or pot.
 Bring to a rolling boil.
 Reduce heat to medium and let boil for 10 minutes, or until reduced by half.

-Reduce heat to low and add the cornstarch-water mixture.
+Add the cornstarch-water mixture to the sauce and reduce heat to low and.
 Stir to incorporate and continue stirring occasionally until the sauce thickens, about 2 minutes.

 Remove from heat and taste-test.
 You should taste sweet first, followed by sour, then spicy then salty.
 If the sauce isn’t sweet enough, add a little more sugar.
 If not hot and spicy enough, add more chili.
 If it needs salt, add more fish sauce.

 1 small green papaya (about 3 cups)—peeled, seeded and coarsely shredded